 - Generate reports on carbon emissions automatically (and that you can customise by building or customer).

 At DEXMA, a while ago we started examining the needs of all those who must comply with these laws.
-Therefore, with DEXCell Energy Manager you can analyse the emissions of all your offices and branches.
+Therefore, with DEXMA you can analyse the emissions of all your offices and branches.

 7 – Customised Reports